 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your public safety administration master’s degree online at SNHU include:

-Those graduating from public safety administration master’s degree programs today typically work for local, state and federal governments, as well as nonprofit and educational organizations.
-The U.S. Bureau of Labor Statistics projects growth in many related jobs: Opportunities for auditors (13 percent growth), city and county managers (10 percent), safety and other inspectors (7 percent), investigators (11 percent) and management relations specialists (7 percent) are all expected to increase through 2022.
-Earning a criminal justice master’s degree online with SNHU can be a significant advantage in career advancement and promotion to senior responsibility roles in public safety organizations.
+Graduates of the public safety administration master's degree program typically work for local, state and federal governments, as well as nonprofit and educational organizations.
+Many jobs fall into this category, but among the related occupations most in demand are city managers and county administrators, for which the U.S. Bureau of Labor Statistics projects 8% growth through 2026.* Earning a criminal justice master's degree online with SNHU can be a significant advantage in career advancement and promotion to senior responsibility roles in public safety organizations.

 The curriculum for the public safety administration master’s degree combines the core of our criminal justice online program with the theories and analysis needed to take the reins in public safety.
 Experienced faculty will help you develop into a leader with strategic planning and management skills.